WeisongZhao/Sparse-SIM/README.md

 </p>

 <p align='center'>
-<i>Words written in the front: Physical resolution might be meaningless if in the mathmetical space.</i>
+<i>Words written in the front: Physical resolution might be meaningless if in the mathematical space.</i>
 </p>